Air Fee Schedule

 The NDEP Air Program is proposing a regulatory change to amend its fee schedule.

-If approved by the State Environmental Commission and Legislative Commission, the new fee schedule would be effective on January 1, 2020.
+If approved by the State Environmental Commission and Legislative Commission, the new schedule for maintenance fees and administrative renewal process and fees would be effective on January 1, 2020.
+The new schedule for all other application fees would be effective on July 1, 2020.

 The change seeks to update the Program’s approach to how fees are assessed, and to redistribute the fees across the regulated industry to reflect workload and resources required to implement NDEP’s Air Program.